unparalleled-js/docs-1/api-mgmt/api-collections.md

 It may be helpful to place recipes whose endpoints belong to a the same API Collection within the same folder in the Workato UI.
 An API Collection can be associated with a folder, so that any new callable recipes added to the folder will be placed into the collection automatically (they are not, however, automatically enabled for external calling).

-To create an API Collection, navigate to the API Management section from the Tools menu, and then click on the API Collections tab.
+To create an API Collection, navigate to the API platform section from the Tools menu, and then click on the API Collections tab.
 You will see something like this:

 ![API Collection Tab](/assets/images/api-mgmt/api-collections.png)
 *API Collections Tab*